 Do not use ice – Freezing the stricken limb has been discovered to be a major factor resulting in amputation.”

-Keep in Mind, Snakes have their place at the ecosystem and have been around long before we arrived.
+Keep in mind, snakes have their place in the ecosystem and have been around long before we arrived.
 We are the people in their backyard.
-Snakes are quite capable Of protecting themselves, but are loath to do so.
-Should you follow a few Common sense rules it is possible to minimize an already very little threat of Snakebite during your outdoor experience.
+Snakes are quite capable of protecting themselves.
+Should you follow a few common sense rules it is possible to minimize an already small threat of snakebite during your outdoor experience.